 Foreign tax credit or deduction.
-You may not claim a credit or deduction for foreign income taxes paid on income you exclude.
-If all of your foreign earned income is excluded, you may not claim a credit or deduction for the foreign taxes paid on that income.
-If only part of your income is excluded, you may not claim a credit or deduction for the foreign taxes allocable to the excluded income.
+You cannot claim a credit or deduction for foreign income taxes paid on income you exclude.
+If all of your foreign earned income is excluded, you cannot claim a credit or deduction for the foreign taxes paid on that income.
+If only part of your income is excluded, you cannot claim a credit or deduction for the foreign taxes allocable to the excluded income.
 For details on how to figure the amount allocable to the excluded income, see Pub.
 514, Foreign Tax Credit for Individuals.